 To back this theory, we used beqom analytics to study a B2B sales team where a strong correlation was found among resignations, those leaving the company all had relatively high performance ratings.
 The field investigation revealed low levels of engagement among this population of salespeople whose performance and skill levels were high.

 A targeted questionnaire addressing the reasons behind the resignations, and a post-resignation interview with each employee who had quit revealed that those who exited were frustrated.
 They perceived they were not adequately compensated for their higher performance, as opposed to lower performers.
 They felt that the various caps and levels in the compensation plans were holding them back unfairly.

 Based on these findings, the company revised their compensation plan and tweaked their payout curve to make sure high performers earned a well-deserved compensation.

 “Without data, you’re just another person with an opinion.”

-Analytics will help you provide your organization with the proof to drive decision-making.
+Analytics will help you provide your organization with the facts needed to drive effective decision-making.
+Your Human Capital Management system alone likely will not provide the compensation analytics you need (and you may want to evaluate the compensation functionality of your HCM generally).
 It’s time you found the right solution to help you make the most of your people data.